 The hardest part about trying to eat only whole foods for me is snacks and desserts/treats.
 That’s where these little balls of deliciousness come in!
 Peanut Butter Chocolate Chip Oatmeal Energy Bites taste a whole lot like no-bake cookies, and my kids (and I) aren’t at all sad about it.
 These are great to make on your meal prep day (along with some snacks in a jar and a veggie box) and keep in the fridge.
 Then you can pull them out when you need a little something sweet or when the kids get home from school.
 Who doesn’t like no-bake cookies for a snack?

-One of my favorite whole grains.
+- Oats: One of my favorite whole grains.
 They are cheap, easy to find (and easy to get gluten-free if needed), and just plain fun.
 I use old fashioned oats and they make a chewier, more “toothsome” energy bite.
 You could use quick cooking oats (still a whole grain, they are just cut smaller) or half and half to change the texture.
-My husband likes the quick cooking oats better and I like the old fashioned in this recipe.
-The flavor will stay the same with either, but the texture will change.
-The quick cooking oats will make the balls softer.
+While my husband likes the quick cooking oats better, I like the old fashioned in this recipe.
+The flavor will stay the same with either, but the texture will change as the quick cooking oats will make the balls softer.
 You can also use a combination of the two if you’d like.
 It all works, it just changes the texture a bit.

 - 1 cup (dry) oatmeal (I like old fashioned)